Why Disposable Diapers are Dirty and Dangerous

 Widespread diaper rash is a relatively new phenomenon that surfaced in tandem with the widespread use of disposable diapers, and is now found in over half of all U.S. babies.
 While diaper rashes can be caused by a variety of problems (food allergies, yeast, etc.), the majority of these rashes come from allergies to diaper and wipe chemicals, lack of air, higher temperatures (because plastic retains body heat), and being changed less often because babies feel dry when they are actually wet.

 Certain dyes used to add color to disposable diapers have been shown to cause allergic reactions resulting in rashes.
 Repeated exposure to the dye can cause a long-term allergy.
-One study (Alberta et al., 2005) that looked at several babies who suffered from rashes found that the rashes only occurred in places where the skin was in direct contact with the dyed part of the diaper.
+One study in Pediatrics that looked at several babies who suffered from rashes found that the rashes only occurred in places where the skin was in direct contact with the dyed part of the diaper.
 Researchers believe that it is the continued exposure to the dyes that causes a sensitization, or allergic reaction, in babies.

 The study also found the following chemicals in disposable diapers to be associated with allergic contact dermatitis (skin rash):